AlexandreDecan/sismic/docs/execution.rst

 if any, a (possibly empty) list ``transitions`` of :py:class:`~sismic.model.Transition` instances, and two aggregated ordered sequences of state names, ``entered_states`` and ``exited_states``.
 States order in those list indicates the order in which their *on entry* and *on exit* actions were processed.
+..
+As transitions are atomically processed, this means that they could exist a state in ``entered_states`` that is entered before some state in ``exited_states`` is exited.
+The exact order in which states are exited and entered is indirectly available through the ``steps`` attribute that is a list of all the :py:class:`~sismic.interpreter.MicroStep`` that were executed.
+Each of them contains the states that were exited and entered during its execution.

 .. autoclass:: sismic.interpreter.MacroStep
     :members:

-A macro step also exposes a ``steps`` attribute, which is the ordered list of :py:class:`~sismic.interpreter.MicroStep` instances that were executed.

 A micro step is the smallest, atomic step that a statechart can execute.
 A :py:class:`~sismic.interpreter.MacroStep` instance thus can be viewed (and is!) an aggregate of